RutviShah2/SkillSwap/README.md

-# 🌟 Skill Swap Platform — by Rutvi Shah
+# 🌟 Skill Swap Platform — by Rutvi Shah and Team Odoo Hackathon

 A collaborative web platform where learners and teachers come together to exchange skills, connect, and grow!
 This is my personal repository, highlighting my work as a **Full-Stack Developer** on this project. 💻💙